sharasolns/sh-frontend/docs/guide/components/shroutes.md

 # Routes

 This is a guide to the routes component.
-Its the normal vue router component with a few extra features.
+It's the normal vue router component with a few extra features.

 ## Modal or off-canvas
 We have added a modal or off-canvas feature to the routes.